andrewdyer/react-feature-toggler/README.md

 ## 🚀 Getting Started

-### Define Your Features
+### 1. Define Your Features

-Create a file to define your feature toggles:
+Create a file to define your feature toggles.
+This file will contain an object where the keys are feature names and the values are booleans indicating whether the feature is enabled or disabled:

 ```ts
 // featureToggles.ts